 - Thickened fungal nails which can cause pressure on the toe

-So what do we do on the day of the procedure?
+What do we do on the day of the procedure?

-- Once the offending nail is removed, a chemical called phenol is applied; this is what stops the nail from growing back
+- Once the offending nail is removed, a chemical called phenol is applied; this is what stops the nail from growing back and causing problems again

 - We get you back the following day to redress the area